 - Plutora is a SaaS (Software As A Service) tool, which means that it can be accessed from any geographic location (with internet access).

-Release Management is an important component of the service transition process.
-If organizations correctly implement the ITIL best practices from this article, they can not only maximize the efficiency of the release processes, but will also save them a lot of money and improve the business value of services.
+Conclusion: Release Management is an important component of the service transition process.
+If organizations correctly implement the ITIL best practices from this article, they can not only maximize the efficiency of the release processes, but also save a lot of money and improve the business value of services.——-

 Download our FREE whitepaper to learn how to structure and manage release cycles uniquely suited to your organizational needs!